LukishMactivity/Getting-and-Cleaning-Data/codebook.md

 # Tidy.txt Codebook
 ## Overview
 The data of 'tidy.txt' was produced as a summary of the means of measures selected from the 'UCI HAR Dataset' grouped by activity.
 The original data was in two parts ('test' and 'train').
 Once having added unique column names from 'features.txt' and added the respective 'Subject' and 'Activity' columns, both data frames were made as one using 'rbind' as the data frame dimensions matched.
 The 66 measures were selected which contained either 'mean()' or 'std()' only and no additional means were used as they were demarcated separately and assumed not to be the same as the prior identified features within 'features_info.txt'.
-This is 'Tidy Data' as each column contains values specific to each individual variable and the data is clearly descirbed with the accompanyment of this codebook.
+This is 'Tidy Data' as each column contains values specific to each individual variable and the column names are clearly descirbed with the accompanyment of this codebook.

 The data set examined has the following dimensions:
 |Feature                 |   Result